lengocanh/UdacityProject1/README.md

 For this project, I was interestested in using Seattle Airbnb Open Data to better understand:

-1. Is there any price trend in calendar?
-When is the best time to visit Seattle?
+1. Is there any peak time in the calendar that the price is higher?
-2. What are neighbourhoods has more listings?
-Any price different between neighbourhoods?
+2. Is the price different between areas/neighborhoods?
-3. What're other features we can use to predict the price?
-And try a model using these featue.
+3. What are other features of the room can make the price different?

 ## File Descriptions <a name="files"></a>